Government Policies and Business Regulatory Environment

 Trade Policy and Import and Export Controls

 The Directorate General of Foreign Trade (DGFT) runs various schemes for trade promotion and facilitation.
-The Foreign Trade Policy 2015–2020 (FTP) announced on 1 April 2015, provides a framework for foreign trade in goods and services as well as employment generation and increasing value addition.14 It aims to link the rules, procedures, and incentives for exports and imports with other initiatives such as Make in India and Digital India to create an 'Export Promotion Mission', which will provide an institutional framework to work with State Governments to boost India's exports.
+The current policy, which is in effect from 1 April 2023, provides a framework for foreign trade in goods and services as well as employment generation and increasing value addition.
+It aims to link the rules, procedures, and incentives for exports and imports with other initiatives such as Make in India and Digital India to create an 'Export Promotion Mission', which will provide an institutional framework to work with State Governments to boost India's exports.
 The focus of the policy is to support both the manufacturing and services sectors with a special emphasis on improving the ease of doing business in India.

 In a move to curb the practice of abuse of the benefits, Indian customs officers have the power to deny the customs duty exemption benefit if they are satisfied that the criteria laid down in the relevant FTAs and PTAs have not been met in relation to any import shipment.